NoRule Book Banner

 In the early days of the web, there was a genuine sense that knowledge was about to become democratized.

-For the first time in human history, ordinary people could access ideas, research, education, and information instantly from anywhere in the world.
+On an unprecedented scale, ordinary people could access ideas, research, education and information almost instantly, regardless of where they lived.
 Gatekeepers appeared weaker.
 Institutions appeared vulnerable.
 Information itself suddenly felt difficult to contain.

 To many people, this looked like progress.
 To Aaron Swartz, it looked like possibility.

-He became deeply involved with projects like Creative Commons, which aimed to make creative and intellectual work more openly accessible online.
+He became involved in the early development of Creative Commons, helping build the technical infrastructure behind a system designed to make creative and intellectual work easier to share legally online.
 He believed knowledge should not be artificially restricted behind corporate or institutional walls simply because someone had the legal power to place it there.

 And this is where his story stops being just about technology.
 Because underneath it all was a much larger philosophical conflict.